-Rothesay is a smart Victorian seaside resort and the main town on the east side of Isle of Bute out in the Firth of Clyde.
+Rothesay is a smart Victorian seaside resort and the main town on the east side of Isle of Bute.

-To the north of Rothesay, through the small community of Port Bannatyne, lies Ettrick Bay, Bute’s most accessible beach, which is a relatively safe haven for able swimmers.
+To the north of Rothesay, through the small community of Port Bannatyne, lies Ettrick Bay, Bute’s most accessible beach, which is a relative safe haven for able swimmers.

 The content of many of our web listings is provided by third party operators and not VisitScotland.
 VisitScotland accepts no responsibility for (1) any error or misrepresentation contained in third party listings, and (2) the contents of any external links within web listings ((1) and (2) together hereinafter referred to as the "Content").
 VisitScotland excludes all liability for loss or damage caused by any reliance placed on the Content.
 The Content is provided for your information only and is not endorsed by VisitScotland.